Jbleezy/BO2-Reimagined/README.md

 ### Pistols
 * Increased move speed from 100% to 110%
+* Increased move speed while aiming from 200% to 220%
 * Decreased aim FOV from 65 to 60 on all pistols

 #### B23R